Skip to Main Content

 Drone Operator Services

-Licensed aerial cinematography throughout Japan, fully compliant with MLIT/JCAB (Ministry of Land, Infrastructure, Transport and Tourism) regulations.
+Licensed aerial cinematography across Japan, fully compliant with MLIT/JCAB (Ministry of Land, Infrastructure, Transport and Tourism) rules.

-Our NeedAFixer network connects you with certified drone operators across Japan who hold all required MLIT/JCAB (Ministry of Land, Infrastructure, Transport and Tourism) credentials and carry appropriate insurance.
-From sweeping establishing shots over Tokyo to dynamic tracking moves across Osaka, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Our NeedAFixer network links you with certified drone operators across Japan.
+Each one holds the needed MLIT/JCAB (Ministry of Land, Infrastructure, Transport and Tourism) credentials and carries proper insurance.
+Their work ranges from sweeping establishing shots over Tokyo to dynamic tracking moves across Osaka.
+Each operator pairs skilled piloting with a cinematic eye.
+They also keep every flight fully compliant at each location.

 Aerial Cinematography Expertise